theBig-oh/Guitarwebsite/README.md

 	The other arrays, such as the one with scale1 to scale 12, works with the "If" statement that isn't commented out.

 	Edit: Thanks to Chris (OrigamiRobot), the previous code works!
 The 2D array was put into a JSON object, I guess now I need to learn exactly what JSON does.

+11/18 -

+	Decided to make a new html.